Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA): I. Algorithm and

 The remainder of the article is organized as follows.
 Section~\ref{sec:problem_statement} introduces the proposed faceted prior model and associated objective function underpinning Faceted HyperSARA.
-The associated algorithm is described in Section~\ref{sec:algorithm}, along with the different levels of parallelization exploited in the proposed MATLAB implementation.
-Performance validation is first conducted on synthetic data in Section~\ref{sec:exp_simu}.
-We successively evaluate the influence of spectral and spatial faceting for a varying number of facets and spatial overlap, both in terms of reconstruction quality and computing time.
-Section~\ref{sec:exp_real} is focused on the validation of the proposed approach on real VLA observations in terms of precision and scalability.
-Section~\ref{sec:DR} illustrates the potential of combining Faceted HyperSARA and dimensionality reduction for further scalability.
+Heuristics are also proposed to set the regularization parameters involved in SARA, HyperSARA and Faceted HyperSARA, respectively.
+The associated algorithm is described in Section~\ref{sec:algorithm}, along with the different levels of parallelization exploited in the implementation considered.
+Performance validation is conducted on synthetic data in Section~\ref{sec:exp_simu}, in comparison with both HyperSARA and SARA.
+More precisely, the influence of spectral and spatial faceting is evaluated for a varying number of facets and spatial overlap, both in terms of reconstruction quality and computing time.
 Conclusions and perspectives are reported in Section~\ref{sec:conclusion}.